RubyMoney/money/README.md

 ### Troubleshooting

-If you get a runtime error such as:
+If you don't have some locale and don't want to get a runtime error such as:

     I18n::InvalidLocale: :en is not a valid locale